alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 ### Meeting People

-I have mentioned that we worked with several freelancers, and many of them are great professionals that I remember fondly.
+I have mentioned that we worked with several freelancers and a few companies, and many of them are great professionals that I remember fondly.

 * [Jesús Díaz](http://leals.com/) did a splendid job with us several months.